bsnes-emu/bsnes/BESS.md

 The SGB block uses the `'SGB '` identifier, and is an optional block that is only used while emulating an SGB or SGB2 *and* SGB commands enabled.
 Implementations must not save this block on other models or when SGB commands are disabled, and should assume SGB commands are disabled if this block is missing.

-The length of this block is 0x39 bytes and it follows the following structure:
+The length of this block is 0x39 bytes, but implementations should allow and ignore excess data in this block for extensions.
+The block follows the following structure:

 | Offset | Content                                                                                                                  |
 |--------|--------------------------------------------------------------------------------------------------------------------------|